ewendel/elm-workshop/README.md

 ### Type Alias (alias slayer)

 _Type aliases_ allow us to define a record with a specified data structure as a new type.
-Let's model everyone favourite data structure using a type alias:
+Let's model everyone's favourite data structure using a type alias:

 ```
 type alias Person = {